HardcoreMagazine/Ez_Flux.1/README.md

 Super-lightweight and easy-to-use terminal shell for Flux.1 image generation model, created for people who like light-weight solutions with full control over everything happening in the code.

-Current state of the project: the program is working as expected; tested on NVIDA RTX 3080 Ti mobile GPU 16 GB + 32GB RAM; additional features and better optimization logic is in progress.
+Current state of the project: everything is working as expected; tested on NVIDA RTX 3080 Ti mobile GPU 16 GB + 32GB RAM; additional features and better optimization logic is in progress.

 ## Features